Skip to main content

 The Chinese Learning Society is a student-run organization open to all NC State students interested in Chinese language and culture.
 We host weekly events that bring Chinese culture to life, from celebrating Lunar New Year and Mid-Autumn Festival, to enjoying Chinese movies and dramas, playing character and speaking games, collaborating with the Japanese Club on calligraphy, cooking Taiwanese and Chinese dishes, and even belting out Mandarin hits at Karaoke night!

-NCSU Study Abroad
+WLC Study Abroad